-The home was found to be clean, tidy, comfortably warm and free from malodour.
+The home was found to be clean, tidy, well-lit, comfortably warm and free from malodour.

 Staffing arrangements were found to be satisfactory and reviewed regularly by the manager in order to meet the assessed needs of the patients.
 Staff were seen to be professional and polite as they conducted their duties and told us they were supported in their role with training and resources.

 Patients were observed to be well looked after regarding attention to personal care and appearance and staff provided care in a compassionate manner.
-The lunchtime meal was served to patients by staff in an unhurried, relaxed manner.